Women’s Health Protection Act

 This week, the U.S. Senate is expected to vote on the Women’s Health Protection Act, which would “prohibit inappropriate restrictions in medicine, protect the patient-physician relationship, prevent the criminalization of abortion and keep politics out of our exam rooms” (AAFP).
 This legislation passed the House of Representatives earlier this year, but it failed in the Senate.

-We need to let lawmakers know, loudly and clearly, that medical decisions belong in the exam room, between a patient and physician—and there should be no government interference.
+We need to let lawmakers know that medical decisions belong in the exam room, between a patient and physician—and there should be no government interference.
 It’s imperative that the Women’s Health Protection Act get passed to protect patients and the patient-physician relationship.

 Take Action: Support the Women’s Health Protection Act